-- Make strategic locations available for "park and ride" parking areas. - Network with surrounding areas to expand potential participants in ride sharing. - o Promote through City website.
+- Make strategic locations available for "park and ride" parking areas in the future. - In the future identify possible location(s) for "park and ride" lots. - o Network with adjacent communities to expand potential participants.

 Goal TR 3.
 Encourage the expansion and safety of non-motorized transportation and transportation opportunities.
 Bicycling and walking are important modes of transportation and are used for commuting to school and work, social interaction, recreation and exercise.
 For some people, such as children and households with no car or driver, this is the primary means of transportation.
 Bicycling and walking have health benefits, move people inexpensively, reduce congestion and air pollution.
 The availability of sidewalks near schools may also reduce the need for bussing for students within walking distance.